 15. Offset (temperature adjustment) If the temperature that is displayed in the panel does not correspond to the actual temperature, it can be adjusted by ±5°C in the panel.
 Applies also to display of external temperature.
 16. High altitude mode The function should only be used if the boiler will be powered by LPG at a height above 1000 m above sea level.
 NB.
-For LPG operation at high altitude use propane to obtain stable combustion.
+For LPG operation at high altitude, use propane to obtain stable combustion.
 NB.
-Variations in operatin conditions at high altitudes can mean that the boiler always achieves stage 1 output, but not always stage 2 on LPG operation.
-17. Circulation pump settings Cont.
+Variations in operating conditions at high altitudes can mean that the boiler always achieves stage 1 output, but not always stage 2 on LPG operation. \bigcirc 17.
+Circulation pump settings Cont.
 This function limits the supply of hot water, particularly when there is a low heating requirement.
 Therm: The pump is controlled by the room sensor.
 This is the normal mode for heat and hot water.
+X 18.
+Automatic boiler start Starting the boiler at a certain time/on a certain day.
+The boiler will be on every week during the time set, until the function deactivated.
+For automatic start to function, the boiler must be turned off.
 19. Sound Audible signals in various situations: Turn the button sound on and off.
 Audible signal on reaching hot water temperature when Alde Flow is installed and more hot water is selected.
 Audible signal on "Gas Failure".
 Audible signal on LPG bottle change if a duoControl is installed and activated in "Installed Accessories".
-20. Reset Pressing Reset resets the panel to its factory settings.
+Reset 20.
+Reset Pressing Reset resets the panel to its factory settings.
 NB.
 Settings made in installed functions are not deleted Ext 21.
 External start The function is used when starting the boiler from outside.
 When external start has been activated the panel must be turned off, but 12V should be connected.
 The parameters/functions that the boiler is to have when it starts must be set before turning off the control panel.
 NB.
 Using this function requires installation of an accessory that can use external start.